benbaessler/epfiles/docs/rag-model-design.md

 1. Go to [railway.app](https://railway.app) and sign in with GitHub
 2. Click "New Project" → "Deploy from GitHub repo"
-3. Select your `jeffgpt-rag-backend` repository
+3. Select your `epfiles-rag-backend` repository
 4. Railway will auto-detect Python and start deploying
 5. Add environment variables:
     - Click on your service → "Variables" tab